slint-ui/slint/docs/langref.md

  * Assign binding expressions to properties to automatically compute values that depend on other properties.
  * Group binding expressions together with named states and conditions.
  * Declare animations on properties and states to make the user interface feel alive.
- * Build your own re-usable components and share them in `.60` module files.
+ * Build your own re-usable components and share them in `.slint` module files.
  * Define data structures and models and access them from programming languages.
  * Build highly customized user interfaces with the [builtin elements](builtin_elements.md) provided.

-SixtyFPS also comes with a catalog of high-level [widgets](widgets.md), that are written in the `.60` language.
+SixtyFPS also comes with a catalog of high-level [widgets](widgets.md), that are written in the `.slint` language.

-## `.60` files
+## `.slint` files

-The basic idea is that the `.60` files contains one or several components.
+The basic idea is that the `.slint` files contains one or several components.
 These components contain a tree of elements.
 Each declared component can be given a name and re-used under that name as an element later.